Christopher Reich

 Christopher Reich (born November 12, 1961) is an American writer.

-He was born in Tokyo.
+Christopher Reich was born in Tokyo, Japan on November 12th, 1961.
 His family moved to the United States in 1965.
-He graduated undergrad from Georgetown University and went on to study business at the University of Texas.
+He graduated from Georgetown University and went on to study business at the University of Texas.
 He lived and worked in Switzerland as an investment banker before moving to Austin, Texas to author his first novel.
-Titled Numbered Account, it went on to sell over 1 million copies.
-He has since authored 12 more novels, many of which have appeared on the New York Times Bestseller list.
-He is a father to two daughters, Katja and Noelle Reich, and currently resides in Southern California.
+Titled Numbered Account, it was a New York Times Bestseller and went on to sell over 1 million copies.
+Many of his novels have appeared on the New York Times Bestseller list.
+He currently resides in Southern California.